Information for current students and residents

 There are a limited number of guest rooms in the college that can be booked by students for guests.
 Members' charges for guest accommodation, private parties etc. are available from the Conference Office.

-Fold up beds can be rented from the College Porters’ Lodge for guests staying in student rooms.
+Fold up beds can sometimes be rented from the College Porters’ Lodge for guests staying in student rooms.

 Visitor terms are subject to change without notice, e.g. in the event of a household isolation or changes to government regulations, and the College cannot take any responsibility for invited guests who find themselves without accommodation on arrival.